 In addition, the insurer will pay you additional bonuses for the investment returns during these years.
-These bonuses are often referred as Reversionary Bonus or Terminal Bonus.
+These bonuses are often referred to as Reversionary Bonus or Terminal Bonus.

 Not all so-called retirement plans are created equal.
 A good retirement plan must have the following 3Gs:

 - Guaranteed Capital – your total guaranteed return must be more than your total premium paid

 - Guaranteed Income – the insurer must guarantee the retirement income for the entire payout period even in the worst economy

 - Guaranteed Acceptance – the insurer should accept your application without loading or other conditions.